bgrins/vwa_classifieds_optimized/README.md

 # Optimized VWA Classifieds

-An optimizationfor the [Visual Web Arena](https://arxiv.org/pdf/2401.13649) classified environment.
+An optimization for the [Visual Web Arena](https://arxiv.org/pdf/2401.13649) classified environment.

 The current environment is very large (78GB).
 Most of the space (~73GB) is from PNG files for classifieds
 * 336,568 png images (84,142 uploads with 4 variations each).